Bröhan Museum, Berlin

-The Bröhan-Museum is a museum in Berlin focused on fine art and applied arts from late-19th century to WWII, and especially on art nouveau, art deco, and functionalism.
+The Bröhan Museum is a museum in Berlin focused on fine art and applied arts from the late 19th century to WWII, especially on art nouveau, art deco, and functionalism.

 Collection and permanent exhibition

 The collection of the Bröhan Museum comprises paintings, porcelains, glassware, metalware, furniture, light fixtures, textiles, historical documents, photographs, and graphics dating from 1889 to 1939.